Béla Fleck and the Flecktones (album): Single

-The only single out of the album was "The Sinister Minister".
-The music video received heavy airplay on MTV and VH1 back in the early-90's.
-Because of the popularity of the video, it was featured on an episode of VH1's Pop-Up Video and won a Grammy in 1997, despite being a 1990 song.
+The only single from of the album was "The Sinister Minister".
+The music video received heavy airplay on MTV and VH1 at the time of its release.
+Because of the popularity of the video, it was featured on an episode of VH1's Pop-Up Video.
+The song won won a Grammy Award for Best Pop Instrumental Performance in 1997, despite having been released seven years earlier.